-Underway and not fishing must display: Rule 23 • Sidelights (green starboard/red port) 112.5° arc of visibility • All-round mast light (white) or optional masthead and stern lights Option 1 with combined sidelights Option 2 with all-round on top of cabin Option 3 with all-round white light with separate sidelights
+- Underway and not fishing must display: Rule 23 - Less than 39.4 ft (12m): - Sidelights (green starboard/red port) 112.5° arc of visibility - All-round mast light (white)

-Engaged in fishing that restricts maneuverability: Rule 26
+Engaged in fishing and restricted in ability to maneuver: Rule 26 with stern light

-- Sidelights and stern lights as appropriate. - Trawling: two all-round lights (360°) in a vertical line (typically 1m apart) green over white. - All other types of fishing that restricts maneuverability: two all-round lights in a vertical line (1m apart) red over white.
+- Sidelights, masthead and stern lights as appropriate - Trawling: two all-round lights (360°) in a vertical line (typically 1m apart) green over white. - All other types of fishing (restricted in maneuverability): two allround lights in a vertical line (1m apart) red over white.